Value of Research Funding Toolkit

 Telling a Story

 NIH funding fuels the breakthroughs, cures, and careers that define your institution.
-As threats to that funding grow, we need your help to show what’s at stake.
+We need your help to tell your story.
 Share compelling stories from your faculty and labs to show policymakers and the public why sustained investment in research matters now more than ever.

 Use these key messages and infographic to help ground your story.